Haervwe/salary_predictive_model/README.md

     ```
     The API will be available at http://localhost:9988

     c.
-The inference witget at the end of the Jupyter Notebook
+The inference widget at the end of the Jupyter Notebook

 ## Project Structure